Skip to main content

 • Assets — Issue fungible tokens, NFTs, and more

-• Inscriptions — Embed data (images, text) into witness data
+• Inscriptions — Embeds arbitrary data (images, text, code) into witness data

-• BRC-20 — Fungible token standard using inscriptions
+• BRC-20 — A fungible token experiment built on inscriptions

 Other Approaches